0xSero/partisia-docs/docs/smart-contracts/integration/introduction-to-standard-contract-interfaces.md

 To work with Partisia Blockchain's standard contract interfaces, follow these general steps:

 1. **Choose the Appropriate interface:** Determine whether your use case requires a standard contract, e.g. token contract or the NFT contract.
 Select the standard contract interface that aligns with your project's requirements.
 The best practice is to look into Partisia Blockchains [example contracts](../smart-contract-examples.md) and start from there with your goal in mind.
 The specific standards links to an example that showcases the use case of any on the standards.
+Ready to use and deploy immediately if it fits your narrative already.

 2. **Understand the Standard:** Familiarize yourself with the specific standard by referring to the relevant documentation, such as [MPC-20](mpc-20-token-contract.md) for token contracts or [MPC-721](mpc-721-nft-contract.md) for NFT contracts.
 These standards outline the required actions, state fields, and interfaces that your contract should implement.